cyclist-grid/cyclist-grid/README.md

 * `24pt`: double pica or two-line pica
 * `36pt`: double great primer or 2-line great primer

-Using those values as is in CSS is simple, but then only a few appropriate font sizes are available for body text (e.g., perhaps `10pt` to `18pt` or "long primer" to "great primer").
+It's easy to use these values as is in CSS, but then only a few font sizes are available for body text.
+I.e., only the sizes between `10pt` to `18pt` (or "long primer" to "great primer") are really appropriate as body font sizes.

-Raster's solution is to instead treat the traditional font sizes as *ratios* of these traditional sizes in order to define header sizes based on a body font size.
-Raster uses the `12pt` pica as to define the hierarchical font sizes as ratios as follows:
+Raster's solution to this problem is to treat these as proportional font sizes rather than specific font sizes.
+Raster uses `12pt` ("pica") as the default font size and defines the rest as ratios as follows:

 * "double great primer": 36 / 12
 * "double pica": 24 / 12